yoyowallach/temu_bitlife/events.md

    - Option 2: Make friends immediately
    - Option 3: Hide behind the teacher

-2. **New Sibling Born**
+2. **Your Ice Cream Fell On The Floor**
-   - Option 1: Show curiosity and affection
+   - Option 1: Cry
-   - Option 2: Act jealous and seek attention
+   - Option 2: Ask for a new cone
-   - Option 3: Pretend the baby doesn't exist

 ## Age 4 (Both approved)
 1. **Imaginary Friend**